AyakoNaganeyama/to-do-list-mobile-app/README.md

 ![alt text](./demo-creatingtodos.jpg)

-7. **Storing todo**:

-Once the add button is clicked, it will be stored then re-fetched from local storage also executing a validation check to see if it was stored correctly then displayed bellow as a list of todos.
+7. **Storing todo**:Once the add button is clicked, it will be stored then re-fetched from local storage also executing a validation check to see if it was stored correctly then displayed bellow as a list of todos.

 - You can also toggle the tick to show that the todo is complete, this is also updated in local storage for persisting.